GioTafone/python-practise/readme.md

 # **Hello!**
-### This is a repository of simple exercise for Python.
+### This repository contains few simple Python practise exercises.
-Each file .py is a small independent program.
+Each file .py is a small independent program :)